HyperspaceMadness/Mega_Bezel/README.md

   * **Base_CRT_Presets_DREZ**
     * Presets which set the resolution at the beginning of the shader chain
     * Good for reducing the resolution from the core to native res to use with a crt shader
-    * Helps working with cores which are outputting at increased internal resolution, e.g. 2x, 4k this creates antialiasing at native res which comes from rendering at a higher resolution then reducing it
+    * Helps working with cores which are outputting at increased internal resolution, e.g. 2x, 4k.
+When a large image comes from the core and is downscaled to ntive res this creates antialiasing, helping smooth out the jaggies

 **HSM Examples Package (Separate additional Package from Mega Bezel)**